Emily Ratajkowski Hits The Streets In Lingerie For A Reason

 Emily Ratajkowski was seen strutting her stuff in Manhattan in just a black lace bra and matching underwear.
-The 25-year-old model who is comfortable when it comes showing some major skin was spotted wearing the barely-there ensemble with combat boots while she was shooting a DKNY campaign on Friday, Jan.
+The 25-year-old model, who is comfortable when it comes showing some major skin, was spotted wearing the barely-there ensemble with combat boots while she was shooting a DKNY campaign on Friday, Jan.
 20, reports Page Six.

 The stunner turned heads when she walked down the street with a dog on a leash.
 When Ratajkowski was in-between takes, she cuddled in a long winter coat.
 She also wore minimal makeup and wore her brunette hair loose and messy.
 Other photos showed Ratajkowski leaving an apartment building with a coffee in one hand and holding her Jack Russell in the other.
 She also got cheeky when she exposed her backside to the camera and showed some major booty.